jeffreykegler/old_kollos/notes/design/sequence.md

 If we have
 ```
-    Doseq( seq, item, 1, 'inf', sep, 'proper' )
+    Reduce( seq, item, 1, 'inf', sep, 'proper' )
 ```
-we convert it to a left recursion, as follows
+we reduce it to a left recursion:
 ```
     seq ::= item
     seq ::= seq sep item